doswelleth-zz/beginners-academy/blog.md

 ##### December 18, 2017

-<p align="justify">Bitcoin is often discussed in the context of money because of the unit of account miners create during the [mining process](https://www.investopedia.com/terms/b/bitcoin-mining.asp){:target="_blank"}.
+Bitcoin is often discussed in the context of money because of the unit of account miners create during the [mining process](https://www.investopedia.com/terms/b/bitcoin-mining.asp){:target="_blank"}.
 This unit of account is a portable, fungible, divisible, incorruptible, if expensive, medium of exchange, but may be used as a store of value.
 There are reasons for this function.
 Bitcoin's development methodology and by extension its blockchain [prioritizes security](https://en.bitcoin.it/wiki/Protocol_documentation){:target="_blank"}.
 This means the community culture prioritizes security, demonstrated in Bitcoin's obstinance to be the faster, cheaper blockchain.
 The truncated blocksize debate aside, there is real success here to this production.
 Bitcoin managed to create the most valuable digital real estate on the planet.
 Let us briefly discuss why Bitcoin as a medium of exchange or store of value belies the real value of the right to own property simply by individual choice and monetary decree.

 First, to say "I have bitcoins" is something of a misnomer.
 What you have is access to an address in a database.
 The database stores data made up of [bits](https://en.wikipedia.org/wiki/Bit){:target="_blank"} that may be equated and denominated into something resembling money.
 This is similar to how your local bank denominates the data in your checking account, which are also computer bits in their database.
 For security reasons, a bank rarely keeps tens of millions of paper dollars at your corner branch for its patrons.